 Identity Crisis

-Identity Crisis, is a series of props, made in order to build an immersive environment holding “identity” together.
-The project brings to light, my own personal confusion and struggle, evaluating the meaning of identity.
+Identity Crisis, is a series of crafted props, made in order to build an immersive environment holding “identity” together.
 The installation consists of seven metal sculptures, each of which aims to re-examine identity and along, the notion of authenticity, through a forged theater.
 Steel and brass are used symbolically on the sculptures, while being trapped in nylon foil.